Asian shares mixed as Wall St tech dive weighs on sentiment | New Country 923

-HONG KONG (AP) — Asian stocks were mixed Friday as a tech sell-off overnight on Wall Street shaded sentiment among investors who continued to focus on central bank decisions, including an upcoming decision in Japan.
+HONG KONG (AP) — Asian stocks were mixed Friday as a tech sell-off overnight on Wall Street shaded sentiment among investors who continued to focus on central bank policies, including Japan’s decision Friday to keep its ultra-lax monetary stance intact.

-BANK OF JAPAN: Central bank policymakers in Asia’s second largest economy are wrapping up their scheduled two-day meeting, though they aren’t expected to make any changes to rates.
-However, investors will be looking for any fresh insight into Japan’s economy or long-term plans by the central bank to unwind its stimulus program when officials hold a press conference following the decision.
+BANK OF JAPAN: The Bank of Japan opted Friday to keep its lax monetary policy intact, while noting signs of improvement in the world’s third largest economy.
+A BOJ statement said it expected demand to accelerate, supporting a “moderate expansion.”
+The central bank kept its key interest rate at minus 0.1 percent.

 GREENBACK STRENGTH: The dollar maintained its recent gains, helped by the Federal Reserve’s decision this week to raise its key interest rate for the third time in half a year and trim its bond holdings on signs that the U.S. economy continues to improve.
-The dollar rose to 111.15 yen from 110.92 yen in late trading Thursday while the euro eased to $1.1152 from $1.1147.
+The dollar rose to 111.16 yen from 110.92 yen in late trading Thursday while the euro crept higher to $1.1149 from $1.1147.

 QUOTEWORTHY: “Market distortions ultimately lead to market failures, so perhaps the Federal Reserve and other global central banks are growing concerned with investors’ hubris and signaling it’s time to reign in risk,” said Stephen Innes, senior trader at OANDA.
 “The market is now wondering which central bank will be next to drain the punch bowl.
 BOJ?”